-Interns are invited to participate in administrative or programmatic work groups; however, this is not a requirement.
+Interns participate in administrative or programmatic work groups.
 This activity provides interns with experience in the operation of a mental health organization.
-Center committees that the interns regularly participate in are cross-cultural, intern selection, staff wellness, clinical operations, quality assurance and other ad hoc committees that may form during the year.
+Counseling Services committees that the interns regularly participate in are cross-cultural, intern selection, staff wellness, clinical operations, quality assurance and other ad hoc committees that may form during the year.
 Interns receive supervision of their committee activities from the committee chairperson or their emphasis supervisor.